If you’ve never visited BroadbandDeals.co.uk before now, there’s a 90 per cent chance you found this website through a search engine.

 None are technical, since not everyone is comfortable coding in HTML.
 Nor are these recommendations especially time-consuming.

-Implement them all, and you’ll significantly improve the likelihood of your nominated website achieving that coveted first-page position in future search results…
+Implement them all, and you’ll significantly improve the likelihood of your shiny website achieving that coveted first-page position in future search results…

 - Remove missing elements.
 Search engines downgrade websites with dead hyperlinks, missing images or 404 errors.
 Ensure every link works and every element is present.